vsivsi/meteor-job-collection/README.md

 var DDPlogin = require('ddp-login');
 var Job = require('meteor-job')

-// Job here has essentially the same API as jobCollection on Meteor
+// Job here has essentially the same API as
-// In fact, Meteor jobCollection is built on top of the 'meteor-job' npm package!
+// JobCollection on Meteor.
+In fact, Meteor
+// jobCollection is built on top of the
+// 'meteor-job' npm package!

 // Setup the DDP connection
 var ddp = new DDP({